eqNj/eqN-PD2-Filter/README.md

 Normal, exceptional, and elite rare items are hidden, unless an ethereal weapon, an amazon bow, a class helm, necro shield, gloves, boots, belts, rings, amulets, circlets, or arrows.

 Only high-value unique and set items will notify on drop, but all unique and set items will still always show on the ground.

-Low-tier runes will no longer notify on drop, but will still always show on the ground.
-(Mid/high-tier runes still notify.)

 Rare bolts are hidden and magic bolts and arrows are hidden.